sajjadsabzkar/ndkports/README.md

 # NDK Ports Guide

 This repository was forked from [the official NDK Ports repository](https://android.googlesource.com/platform/tools/ndkports/+/refs/heads/main).
-It provides instructions and tools for building and publishing C++ library ports for use with the Android NDK and React Native.
+It provides instructions and tools for building and publishing C++ library ports for use with the Android NDK.

 ## Project Goal